 The only thing to be reminded of is that women sometimes need to travel differently as they are more exposed to threats, like theft and harassment, that could harm them.
 But that’s not enough reason not to go.

 You and your luggage, no matter what best checked luggage you bring, is safe.
 You just have to know how to travel solo and deal with certain situations that can guarantee your safety.

 So, saddle up and get your adventurous soul ready for one of the best trips of your life!
-Here are some of the reasons why you should not be afraid to go solo when you travel this holiday season.
+Here are some of the reasons why you should not be afraid to go solo when you travel to Thailand or any other beautiful destination this holiday season.

 1. It’s not as dangerous as others say